heliosproj/HeliOS/README.md

     digitalWrite(LED_BUILTIN, LOW);

     /*
-     * Update the int containing the state of the build-in
+     * Update the int containing the state of the built-in
      * LED accordingly.
      */
     ledState = 0;